Home

 Another great selling point was that it was supposed to keep my laundry looking newer, longer, and it was supposed to do a better job getting them clean.
 This is, for the most part, true.

 It does seem to do a great job removing even the toughest soils from clothing, but once in a while I remove a garment that has tears in it from becoming tangled in the front door gasket while being washed.
-It isn't such a great thing to have sparkling clean clothes when there is a three-corner tear right in the middle.
+It isn't such a great

 One facet of front loaders most people are unaware of is the odor problem that arises from the door gasket staying damp and growing mold.